Shalane Flanagan

-Shalane Grace Flanagan (born July 8, 1981) is an American long-distance runner, Olympic medalist and New York City Marathon champion.
+Shalane Grace Flanagan (born July 8, 1981) is an American long-distance runner, coach, Olympic medalist and New York City Marathon champion.
 She was the first American woman to win the New York City Marathon since 1977.
 She holds the NACAC area records in both the 10k and 15k road races.

-She won the silver medal at the 2008 Olympics in the 10,000 m (upgraded from bronze following original silver medalist’s desqualification for doping) and the bronze medal at the 2011 IAAF World Cross Country Championships.
+She won the silver medal at the 2008 Olympics in the 10,000 m (upgraded from bronze following original silver medalist's disqualification for doping) and the bronze medal at the 2011 IAAF World Cross Country Championships.
 She won the Women's 2017 New York City Marathon, the first American woman to do so since Miki Gorman in 1977.

 Personal life

 Flanagan grew up in Marblehead, Massachusetts.
 She attended Marblehead High School, where she excelled in cross country and track.
 She also participated in soccer and swimming, and was an artist and painter in the art major program.

 Flanagan is married to Steven Ashley Edwards, a former track and field star at the University of North Carolina.
 Together they are foster parents to Breauna and Keauna.
 While training for the Rio Olympics, one of her teammates from Bowerman Track Club Team emailed asking to find a foster home during their senior year of high school.
 Flanagan and her husband immediately welcomed Breuna and Keauna into their home.

 Flanagan's parents are both accomplished runners.
 Her mother, Cheryl Treworgy, is a former marathon world record holder (as Cheryl Bridges – 1971) and a five-time U.S. World Cross Country Championship participant.
 Her father, Steve Flanagan, was also a U.S. World Cross Country Champion participant and marathon runner (PR 2:18).
 He raised Shalane and her sister Maggie in Marblehead with his second wife Monica.

 In the fall of 2009, Flanagan volunteered as an assistant coach for the cross country team at her alma mater, the University of North Carolina.
 In the fall of 2013, Flanagan volunteered as an assistant coach for the women cross country team at Portland State University.